kevinchain/ENVY-m6-n015dx-macOS/README.md

 ## Known Issues

-- Battery Manager needs to be patched
 - Subwoofer does not work
 - Wifi: The itlwm kext and HeliPort are still under development, so the following errors still exist:
-  - Wifi dropping issue
+  - Wifi speed dropping issue
-  - Unable to save wifi password

 ## Credits